suny-downstate-medical-center/netpyne/doc/source/reference.rst

 Other arbitrary entries to the ``netParams`` dict can be added and used in the custom defined functions for connectivity parameters (see :ref:`function_string`).

 .. _pop_params:

 Population parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Each item of the ``popParams`` ordered dictionary consists of a key and value.
+The key is an arbitrary label for the population, which will be assigned to all cells as the tag ``popLabel``, and can be used as condition to apply specific connectivtiy rules.

-Each item of the ``popParams`` list consists of a dictionary that defines the properties of a network population.
-It includes the following fields:
+The value will in turn consist of a dictionary with the parameters of the population, an includes the following fields:

 * **popLabel** - An arbitrary label for this population assigned to all cells; can be used to as condition to apply specific connectivtiy rules.